max-mapper/get-dat/markdown/03-working-with-json.md

 ## Save some JSON to a file

+First create a new text file called `people.json`.
+The easiest way is to type `touch people.json` into the terminal.
+This will create a new empty file. `people.json` should now show up in the file browser below, and you can double click it to edit it.

-First create a new text file called `people.json` and copy-paste the following newline-delimited JSON data into it:
+Copy-paste the following newline-delimited JSON data into `people.json`:

 ```
 {"name": "alice", "age": "35"}
 {"name":"bob", "age": "34"}
 ```

-Make sure you are still in the same freshly initialized dat repository folder from the previous lessons.
+Make sure you are still in the same freshly initialized dat repository folder from the previous lessons (e.g. check that you can still see the `.dat` folder).

 ## Import the JSON into dat